Indian Springs, Nevada

 Indian Springs is an unincorporated town and a census-designated place located on U.S. Route 95 next to Creech Air Force Base in northwestern Clark County and southern Nevada.

-The population was 991 at the 2010 census.
+The population was 912 at the 2020 census.

 History

-The community was named for the fact Indians had settled on the springs near the original town site.
+The community was named for the fact that Native Americans had settled on the springs near the original town site.

 In 1906, Indian Springs became a way station and watering place for the Las Vegas and Tonopah Railroad.
 The original rail line ran under what is now US 95.
 The LV&T ceased operation in 1918.

 Army Air Forces to Air Force Base

 Indian Springs Auxiliary Airfield also known as Indian Springs Field, was rapidly constructed in Nevada by the United States Army Air Forces the month after the Pearl Harbor attack.
 Indian Springs was immediately entered into service as a training camp for Army Air Force B-25 air-to-air gunnery training, and as a divert field for Las Vegas Army Airfield.

 In 1947, Las Vegas AAF was inactivated, and so was Indian Springs.

 One year later, Indian Springs was reactivated as Indian Springs Air Force Base by the new United States Air Force, with a new role as a new weapons systems and aircraft research and testing.
 Among these missions were support for nuclear arms testing at the Nevada Proving Grounds, high-altitude balloon search and retrieval, new gunnery and rocketry systems, and testing of experimental aircraft.
 For a period of the 1950s and 1960s Indian Springs AFB housed some of the most advanced aircraft and air weapons systems in the world.

 In the 1960s, Indian Springs AFB was transferred to the Tactical Air Wing and re-designated as Indian Springs Air Force Auxiliary Field.
 The Indian Springs mission was focused on monitoring of Nellis range, and became the remote training site of the USAF Thunderbirds elite air demonstration squadron.
 The 1982 "Diamond Crash" caused the deaths of four Thunderbird pilots and hastened their transition from the T-38A Talon to the F-16C Fighting Falcon.